OpenGamma/OpenSIMM/README.md

-# Opengamma SIMM
+# OpenGamma SIMM

-This repository contains a prototype implementation of the Standard Initial Margin Model (SIMM) approach described by ISDA.
+This repository contains an initial implementation of the Standard Initial Margin Model (SIMM) approach described by ISDA.

 The OpenGamma SIMM library is released as Open Source Software using the